sveiae/blog/_pages/signup.md

   * training

 These questions can be answered with the click of a button.
 See our blog for more info.
-{% include figure image_path="/assets/images/macbook(3).png" alt="Global threat exposure" caption="Emulate threats from around the world" %}

 ## For security engineers and architects
+{% include figure image_path="/assets/images/macbook_malwareDomainsTest.png" alt="Global threat exposure" caption="Get anonymously graded against industry peers" %}
 * Don't simulate attacks.
 Emulate attacks!
 * Test:
   * Firewalls